0lmi/devops-training/linux/nikita/READ-ME-empty.md

 *Directory Structure* - Directories in Linux are represented by a data structure called an "inode."
 Each directory contains information about the files it holds and references to the corresponding file inodes.
 The information stored in these directory inodes constitutes the metadata of the directory.

+# Answer
+Empty folder not taking any real space on disk(if i will create a file inside empty directory with 4096 of english symbols, then file size will left the same 4096 bytes).
+The size which showing after `du-sh` its the storage for metadata.
+The size 4096 bytes, its provided minimal storage in 4 blocks to hold metadata inside of it.

 Thank you for reading my empty folder overview.
 ![alt text](http://picsum.photos/200/200)